 Value of Award

 Full or partial scholarships for masters degrees at universities around the UK depending on the level of financial need or whether other grants are available to applicants.

-- Successful applicants are required to sign a binding undertaking to apply the skills and knowledge they have gained in one of the Foundation's target countries (Syria, Lebanon, Jordan and Palestine);
+Successful candidates are required to sign a binding undertaking to apply the skills and knowledge they have gained in the Foundation's target countries.